On This Page

 Facilities Available at this Park

-Effective June 2, 2005, the Province introduced a new day-use fee at Liard River Hot Springs park for use of the hot springs is as follows: $5 for adults, $3 for children or $10 for families.
+The day-use fee at Liard River Hot Springs park for use of the hot springs is as follows: $5 for adults, $3 for children or $10 for families.
 Annual passes cost $10 for adults and $20 for families.
 Visitors pay at the staffed gatehouse, which also functions as the local visitor centre.
 The fee applies in the main operating season, from May 1 to Sept 30.
 Day use fees are not collected in the off-season.

 75% of these revenues will be invested back into the park.
 The funding will go towards increased services and staff presence.
 These new fees will also help to cover this park’s maintenance costs, which are high due to weather variances and heavy use.